 Stamp Duty Payable on Multiple Transactions

-Pursuant to the Duties Act, the stamp duty payable when a purchaser acquires multiple properties from the same seller is aggregated and treated as a single dutiable transaction, even though the transactions may span several contracts.
-Ultimately, by aggregating the stamp duty payable you may be subject to a higher stamp duty.
+In accordance to the Duties Act, the stamp duty payable when a purchaser acquires multiple properties from the same seller is aggregated and treated as a single dutiable transaction, even though the transactions may span several contracts.
+Ultimately, by aggregating the stamp duty payable you may be subject to higher stamp duty.

 However, should you fail to comply with this requirement imposed by the Office of State Revenue, you will be subject to a penalty.